SAP-samples/abap-platform-rap-workshops/rap6xx/rap610/exercises/ex1/README.md

    6. The effect of the release state **Not to Be Released** in combination with a successor is illustrated below for the table `EBAN`, which was replaced by the CDS view `I_PURCHASEREQUISITIONITEMAPI01`.
 When you open an object such as `EBAN` for which a success is maintained you see this information also in the **Properties** in ADT where you have the option to conveniently navigate to the successor object.

    ![package](images/340_new_class_a.png).

+  7. What you can do if the use of an object is not permitted but now successor has been maintained in the current release is described in the following exercise.

 </details>